-Annual Short-Term Incentive Plan
+Annual Short-Term Cash Incentive Plan

-Our annual cash incentive plan for the 2022 fiscal year (the "2022 AIP") motivates and rewards our executives for achievements relative to our goals and expectations for each fiscal year.
-Each NEO has a target cash incentive award opportunity, defined as a percentage of his or her annual base salary (see "- 2022 AIP NEO Award Targets and AIP Payouts" for each NEO's target percentage).
-The dominant considerations in evaluating performance under the 2022 AIP are our financial performance relative to our plan and achievement of corporate objectives for the year; though our Committee may also consider the individual NEO's handling of unplanned events and opportunities as well as the CEO's input with respect to the performance of our Company and other executives, as appropriate.
+Our annual short-term cash incentive plan for the 2023 fiscal year (the "2023 ACIP") motivates and rewards our executives for achievements relative to our goals and expectations for each fiscal year.
+Each NEO has a target cash incentive award opportunity, defined as a percentage of his or her annual base salary (see "- 2023 ACIP NEO Award Targets and Payouts" for each NEO's target percentage).
+The dominant considerations in evaluating performance under the 2023 ACIP are our financial performance relative to our plan and achievement of corporate objectives for the year; though our Committee may also consider the individual NEO's handling of unplanned events and opportunities, as well as the CEO's input with respect to the performance of our Company and other executives, as appropriate.

-Target cash incentive award opportunities are determined with respect to the same corporate objectives and formula for all employees eligible to participate under our 2022 AIP, including our NEOs, and represent a specific percentage of annual base salary.
+Target cash incentive award opportunities are generally determined with respect to the same corporate objectives and formula for all employees eligible to participate under our 2023 ACIP, including our NEOs, and represent a specific percentage of annual base salary.

 For each of Messrs.
-Goodkind, Strosahl, and Wudi and Ms. Lam, their cash incentive award payout is subject to a 15% reduction based on Company achievement against certain objectives for increases in BIPOC representation for each of the general Jamf employee base and Jamf management.
+Goodkind, Strosahl, and Wudi and Ms. Lam, their cash incentive award payout was subject to a potential 15% reduction if the Company did not achieve certain objectives for increases in BIPOC representation for each of the general Jamf employee base and Jamf management team.
 The Committee has included these additional metrics in order to incentivize additional corporate performance goals with respect to inclusion and representation.
-In addition, for each of Messrs.
-Strosahl and Hager, their 2022 total cash incentive award opportunity included additional stretch opportunities based on achievement against certain individual Management by Objective ("MBO") goals, as further described below.
-The Committee has included these additional MBOs for Messrs.
-Hager and Strosahl in order to incentivize additional corporate performance goals.
+In addition, for Mr. Hager, his 2023 total cash incentive award opportunity included additional stretch opportunities based on achievement against certain individual Management by Objective ("MBO") goals, as further described below.
+The Committee has included these additional MBOs for Mr. Hager in order to incentivize additional corporate performance goals.

-2022 Performance Targets
+2023 Performance Targets

-The Committee determines the applicable performance metrics and the performance goals for our AIP on an annual basis, taking into account, among other things, input from management, our annual operating plan and technical roadmap, and performance projections provided by us to the financial investment community.
+The Committee determines the applicable performance metrics and the performance goals for our ACIP on an annual basis, taking into account, among other things, input from management, our annual operating plan and technical roadmap, and performance projections provided by us to the financial investment community.
 Our performance goals are set to be challenging, yet achievable.
 The selected performance goals are intended to promote the achievement of short-term business objectives and to support our longer-term business strategy.
-Accordingly, the Committee decided that payments under the 2022 AIP would depend on the Company's achievement of total revenue and ARR targets for 2022, as follows:
+Accordingly, the Committee decided that payments under the 2023 ACIP would depend on the Company's achievement of ARR and non-GAAP operating income margin targets for 2023 as follows: